×

 Rental scams

-In rental scam scenarios, someone will pretend to lease you a property or a room in a share house to steal your money (e.g. they will often get you to send them money as a “bond” to secure the accommodation).
+In rental scam scenarios, someone will pretend to lease you a property or a room in a shared house to steal your money (e.g. they will often get you to send them money as a “bond” to secure the accommodation).
+PayID scams via Facebook Marketplace are also common.
+Scammers will target sellers advertising items such as home goods, furniture or even rentals, claiming they can pay using PayID.

 Warning signs